Bright oven light

 The Kalorik Air Fryer Oven retails for $200, which is more expensive than stand-alone air fryers.
 The increased price may seem justified when you consider this cooker has been designed to offer more cooking space and do the job of 10 cooking appliances, but looks can be deceiving.

 While some consumers are pleased with the Kalorik’s performance, others are disappointed to find the unit feels flimsy and cooks unevenly as we experienced.
 We have to agree with the latter—we expect better quality and consistent performance from an appliance with that high of a price tag.
-We might feel better about the price if the unit was backed by a solid warranty, but the limited warranty is only good for 1 year.
+We might feel better about the price if the unit was backed by a solid warranty, but the limited warranty is only good for one year.

 Kalorik Digital MAXX Air Fryer Oven vs. Emeril Lagasse Power Air Fryer 360